From Mulch Mayhem to Rockin' Retreat: My Hilarious Journey to a Weed-Free Garden

 Several weeks ago, we had a brainy idea.

-Years of doing the annual mulch treadmill, we decided no more.
+Years of doing the annual mulch shuffle, we decided no more.
 You know the one: buying mulch, spreading mulch, watching it disappear into the never-ending abyss (a.k.a. my flower beds), and then buying more mulch.
 And let's not forget the backbreaking work of weeding in between.
 I swear, the weeds in my yard are on steroids.

 My husband, bless his heart, indulged my brainstorm of a rock garden.
 "Hey," I thought, "maybe if I surround these botanical bullies with rocks, they'll finally get the hint!"
 Besides, with my self-proclaimed black thumb, anything that thrived on neglect seemed like a winner.